Ricci polynomial gravity: Linear perturbations

 For any $N>1$, this amounts to solve $N-1$ coefficients out of 3 equations.
 Therefore, for $N<4$, \eqref{GF2} will give rise to a system of over determined algebraic equations for the coefficients $\{\alpha_k, 2\leq k \leq N\}$, and it turns out that such a system of over determined equations is inconsistent.
 If $N=4$, \eqref{GF2} constitutes a system of determined algebraic equations, whose solution is characterized purely by the value of $n$ and $\chi$.
 If $N>4$, \eqref{GF2} constitutes a system of undetermined equations, which implies that $N-4$ of the coefficients $\{\alpha_k\}$ can be chosen arbitrarily.
 Since $\chi$ itself is to be considered as a free parameter in the action, there will be as many as $N-3$ free parameters in the ghost free RicPoly${}_{(n,N)}$ models.

 It is worth noting that the above ghost free conditions ensure only the removal of ghost fluctuations around the vacuum \eqref{maxsym}.
 However, since $A_{(n,N)}(x)$ is a polynomial of order $N$ in $x$, it can have up to $N$ roots in principle, and each of the roots gives a vacuum for the RicPoly${}_{(n,N)}$ model.
 So, the removal of ghost fluctuations around one of the vacua does not imply the removal of ghost fluctuations around other vacua.
 For $N>4$ models we can take the liberty of deliberately choosing the values of the extra $N-4$ free parameters to make the model ghost free also at some other vacua.
-For instance, if $N=5$ we can set $\alpha_2=0$ to make the model ghost free around the Minkowski vacuum.
+For instance, if $N=5$ we can set $\alpha_2=0$ to make the model also ghost free around the Minkowski vacuum.
+Following the same spirits, for models of even higher order $N$ in Ricci curvature, we can take the liberty of choosing the free parameters $\alpha_2, \cdots, \alpha_{N-3}$ to make the model ghost free around as many as possible vacua, however, it is evident that it is impossible to make the model ghost free around all vacua.
 In any case, we think of the fact that the RicPoly${}_{(n,N)}$ model can be ghost free around some of the vacua but not around all of them as a feature rather than defect, because, in cosmology, ghost like degrees of freedom are sometimes necessary to facilitate accelerating expansion.

 Tables \ref{tab1} through \ref{tab3} give the list of coupling coefficients for all the RicPoly${}_{(n,N)}$ models of order $N=4,5,6$ in dimensions $n=3,4,\cdots,10$ which are ghost and scalar free around the maximally symmetric vacuum described by \eqref{maxsym} with $\chi\neq 0$.
 We did not fix the free parameter $\alpha_2$ in the case $N=5$ and $\alpha_2,\alpha_3$ in the case $N=6$, because there is no obvious reasons to make the model ghost free around which extra vacua besides the maximally symmetric one given by \eqref{maxsym}.